Hamiltonian quantization of solitons in the $\phi^4_{1+1}$ quantum field theory

-The triple colons indicate normal ordering with respect to this representation.
-The Hilbert space \(\mcF\) is the Fock space generated by the modes described in the two items following \eqref{qh}; this is formulated precisely in Theorem \ref{first}, and explained in detail and explicitly in \S\ref{qsol}.
-This representation is unitarily equivalent to the shifted vacuum representation - there exists a unitary map \(\V:\mcF_0\to\mfrH\) such that for all Schwartz test functions \(f \)
+with \(P=-i\frac{\partial}{\partial Q}+i{\scm_{cl}}\sqrt{\theta}Q\) in the Gaussian case \(L^2(\gamma_\theta(dQ))\), and the special case \(\theta=0\) is included with the understanding that \(\gamma_\theta(dQ)|_{\theta=0}=dQ\); the dependence on \(\theta\) will be suppressed when \(\theta=0\).
+The triple colons indicate normal ordering with respect to the solitonic representation, see Remark \ref{triplecolon}.
+The Hilbert space \(\mfrF\) is the {\em transverse} Fock space generated by the modes described in the two items following \eqref{qh}; this is formulated precisely in Theorem \ref{first}, and explained in detail and explicitly in \S\ref{qsol}.
+We take as {\em transverse vacuum} the vector

+where \(\id_{\smr}\) just means the function identically equal to one in \(L^2(\gamma_d) \), which will be omitted except when required for emphasis.